h1gg1baby/Epoch-OriginsMod-Server-Package/README.md

 ## Licences

 Note the respective licenses of the files from the other GitHub Repositories.
-Thx to at all publishers!
+Thx to at all publishers and [EpochModTeam](https://github.com/EpochModTeam/DayZ-Epoch)